Radiative corrections in metric-affine bumblebee model

 In this direction, the metric-affine version of the bumblebee model has recently been formulated in \cite{Delhom:2019gxg}.
-That work focused on the classical aspects of the theory, showing that this model can be embedded in a generalization of the Ricci-based-gravity (RBG) class \cite{BeltranJimenez:2017doy,Afonso:2018bpv,Afonso:2018mxn,Delhom:2019zrb,BeltranJimenez:2019acz,Jimenez:2020dpn,Jimenez:2020iok,Latorre:2017uve,Delhom:2019wir} where non-minimal couplings between some matter fields and the Ricci tensor are allowed.
+That work focused on the classical aspects of the theory, showing that this model can be embedded in a generalization of the Ricci-based-gravity (RBG) class \cite{BeltranJimenez:2017doy,Afonso:2018bpv,Afonso:2018mxn,Delhom:2019zrb,BeltranJimenez:2019acz,Jimenez:2020dpn,Jimenez:2020iok,Latorre:2017uve,Delhom:2019wir,BeltranJimenez:2021iqs} where non-minimal couplings between some matter fields and the Ricci tensor are allowed.
 This allowed to find the solution to the connection equations with the same procedure as in minimally coupled RBGs, as well as to show that the theory admits an Einstein-frame representation where a tower of effective LV operators appear in the matter sector due to the bumblebee VEV and its non-minimal coupling to the Ricci tensor.
-In that work, it was also shown that, due to the form of the non-minimal coupling and the absence of higher-order curvature terms, the non-metricity tensor is completely determined by the the (covariant) derivatives of the {bumblebee} field within this model.
+In that work, it was also shown that, due to the form of the non-minimal coupling and the absence of higher-order curvature terms, the non-metricity tensor is completely determined by the (covariant) derivatives of the bumblebee field of the model.
 Finally, the stability conditions of the classical effective theory in the weak gravitational field limit and coupled to a scalar and a Dirac field were considered.
-A natural step to follow, and the focus of this work, is to understand the role played by the quantum corrections in the LV coefficients that arise in the classical theory.
-More precisely, we will compute the one-loop corrections to the classical effective action in the weak gravitational field limit both for a trivial and a non-trivial bumblebee background, paying special attention to the contribution of the non-minimal couplings between the bumblebee field and the matter sources to the one-loop quantum corrections.
-To that end, we will consider quantum Dirac fields as the matter content of the model.
-As explained in \cite{Delhom:2019gxg}, these will be described by a classical effective Lagrangian which can be expanded in powers of the non-minimal coupling parameter $\xi$.
-Given that the terms of order $\xi^2$ would be of the same order as quadratic curvature corrections which are not present in the bumblebee model, we will stick to $\mathcal{O}(\xi)$ corrections for consistency.